 - GMCN members actively collaborate and share experiences, best practices, tools, research and trends related to missing children and child abduction.
 The GMCN offers members access to other professionals working in the field and international experts working on the issues.
 GMCN members assist each other with developing, improving, implementing, and adapting best practices, such as Rapid Emergency Child Alert Systems.

 - Once a year, members have the opportunity to meet in person at the Annual GMCN Conference to discuss ways to strengthen the response to missing and abducted children.
 For the last six years, the Annual GMCN Conference has been made possible through funding from the Motorola Solutions Foundation.
-This year’s conference will take place at ICMEC headquarters in Alexandria, VA, and will once again be supported by the Motorola Solutions Foundation.

 - GMCN members, and others, join with us to commemorate 25 May –International Missing Children’s Day each year, to remember children who have gone missing and those who have been found.